X

 Rajesh Ravi

 This is kiln fuel cost.
 Okay.
-And what will be your in the kiln fuel?
-What would be the linkage and petcoke and other coal mix?
+And what would be your — in the kiln fuel, what would be the linkage and pet coke and other coal mix?

 Rajesh Ravi

 Okay.
-And AFR would be the remaining AFR.
+And AFR would be the remaining —

 Rajesh Ravi

 Understood.
-Logistics cost this quarter has come down.
-So there is any reduction in lead distance or what specifically has led to correction in your logistics cost?
+And sir logistics costs this quarter has come down.
+So is there any reduction in lead distance, or what specifically has led to correction in your logistics cost?

 Rajesh Ravi

-No, because if I look at from Q1 Q2 level it is down almost by 7080 rupees per ton.
-If I look at the average of H1, it was 1525.
-Now it is 100 rupees lower in Q3.
+No, because if I look at from Q1, Q2 level, it is down almost by INR70, INR80 per ton.
+If I look at the average of H1, it was INR15, INR25 [Phonetic].
+Now, it is INR100 lower in Q3.
 So what explains this?

 Three things.
-One is lead distance which I mentioned.
-The second one is all our primary.
-Freight has got GPS fitted now.
-So we are running a very tight.
-System to ensure that any potential leakages in primary is.
-Reduced to a big extent.
-And third most important thing you would have also we have mentioned in the a year ago, two years ago we started the Sonadi and Jajpur railway trading.
-And for the Jajpur plant by road that’s totally eliminated.
-Now all clinker movement in east is.
-Happening only by rake.
+One is lead distance, which I mentioned.
+The second one is all our primary freight has got GPS fitted now.
+So we are running a very tight system to ensure that any potential leakages in primary is reduced to a big extent.
+And third most important thing, you would have also — we have mentioned a year ago, two years ago, we started the Sonadih and Jaspur railway siding.
+And for the Jaspur plant [Technical Issues] by road that’s totally eliminated now.
+All clinker movement in East is happening only by rake.

-So that’s a big savings.
-In terms of clinker distribution cost has come down which is we have all the on time.
-We had mentioned in the previous call.
-That the distribution clinker movement cost should.
-Come down anywhere between 25 to 35 rupees.
-Kind of a number that added to.
-Lead distance reduction GPS implementation.
-And last but not the least increased.
-Focus in Chhattisgarh sales and Rajasthan sales.
-Has also reduced the overall lead distance which is composite multiple reasons to explain the reduction in distribution cost.
+So, that’s a big savings in terms of clinker distribution cost has come down, which is we have all the — on time we had mentioned in the previous call that the distribution — clinker distribution cost should — clinker movement cost should come down anywhere between INR25 to INR35 kind of a number.
+That added to lead distance reduction, GPS implementation, and last but not the least, increased focus in Chhattisgarh sales and Rajasthan sales, has also reduced the overall lead distance, which is a composite — multiple reasons to explain the reduction in distribution cost.

 Rajesh Ravi

-So how much is your rail share now which was 40% in Q2?
+So how much is the rail share now, which was 40% in Q2?

-I can give rail share for the country as well.
-Just give me a second.
-Yeah,
+I can give rail share for the country as whole, just give me a second.

 Rajesh Ravi